 Related: Check out our list of male Spanish singers here.

 4. Marc Anthony

-He channeled the musical influences of his childhood into his own music, a fusion of Salsa with Black music like soul and R&B.
+He channeled the musical influences of his childhood into his own music, a fusion of salsa with soul and R&B.

-He sang exclusively in Spanish during the 90s, winning six Latin Grammys before signing with Sony Records and debuting English songs made famous as theme songs in movies like The Mask of Zorro and Runaway Bride.
+He sang exclusively in Spanish during the ’90s, winning six Latin Grammys before signing with Sony Records.
+For his song “I Need To Know,” he received a Grammy nomination, and his other English songs were made famous as soundtracks in movies like The Mask of Zorro and Runaway Bride.

 5. Manu Chao

-Jose Manuel Thomas Arthur Chao is a Spanish-born, French-raised musician whose music is in a category of its own.
-He is a polyglot, singing songs in Spanish, French, English, Arabic, Italian, Portuguese, and various other languages.
+The music of Spanish-born, French-raised musician Manu Chao is in a category of its own.
+He is multilingual, singing songs in Spanish, French, English, Arabic, Italian, Portuguese, and various other languages.

-Chao then embarked on a wildly successful solo career, beginning with the hit album Clandestino, followed in short order by Proxima Estacion Esperanza and La Radiolina.
-His music is diverse, taking influence from reggae, rock, jazz, Afrobeat, and many more.
+Chao then embarked on a wildly successful solo career, beginning with the hit album Clandestino and its title track, followed in short order by Proxima Estacion Esperanza and La Radiolina.

 6. Bad Bunny